openssl s_server

 -cipher val

 This allows the list of TLSv1.2 and below ciphersuites used by the server to be modified.
 This list is combined with any TLSv1.3 ciphersuites that have been configured.
 When the client sends a list of supported ciphers the first client cipher also included in the server list is used.
 Because the client specifies the preference order, the order of the server cipherlist is irrelevant.
-See the ciphers command for more information.
+See openssl ciphers for more information.

 -ciphersuites val

 This allows the list of TLSv1.3 ciphersuites used by the server to be modified.
 This list is combined with any TLSv1.2 and below ciphersuites that have been configured.
 When the client sends a list of supported ciphers the first client cipher also included in the server list is used.
 Because the client specifies the preference order, the order of the server cipherlist is irrelevant.
-See the ciphers command for more information.
+See openssl ciphers command for more information.
 The format for this list is a simple colon (":") separated list of TLSv1.3 ciphersuite names.

 -dhparam infile